a project by Stefano Chiocchini architect & designer

 The greenhouse is equipped with a water usage optimisation system.
 Two collection tank-walls on the opposing closed sides are used to collect rain water.
 The compartments located within the wall mean that the use of the water supply needed to top up the system can be optimised; this is generally only used in the warmer months because of dry periods and to compensate for evaporation.

-The water used for drip irrigation is gathered underneath the octant flooring, where a collection tank is located from which it is drawn by a pump and reused, after being filtered and, if necessary, purified using a reverse osmosis system.
-When water has been exhausted after several uses, it is sent off to two external tanks, where “Red Robin” Photinia x Fraseri, which are bio-digestive bushes, should be planted.
-The water used in the air treatment machine is also re-used in the same way, avoiding waste and environmental impact.
-The natural, organic fertiliser is not allowed to filter down to the groundwater; it is administered in small doses and does not cause ground pollution.
-(Closed-circuit system).
+The water used for irrigation on plant tray is recovered in a collection tank from which it is drawn by a pump and reused after being filtered and, if necessary, purified using a reverse osmosis system.
+When water has been exhausted after several uses, it is sent to an internal planter where are positioned Photinia Fraserii "Red Robin" plants which are bio-digestive shrub: in the same way the washing water of the machine is also recovered of air treatment avoiding waste and without impact on the environment.
+The natural, organic fertiliser is not allowed to filter down to the groundwater; it is administred in small doses and does not cause ground pollution (closed-circuit system).

-The greenhouse has a photo-voltaic system to produce energy to make it self-sufficient.
-The photo-voltaic modules located on top of the two short, higher sides produce around 1.3 kilowatts and keep the internal illumination and the fluorescent LEDs working, as well as the air treatment machine and the watering and water recycling pump.
+The greenhouse can be equipped with a photovoltaic system and supplied on request and we can use modules that for the production of energy in self-sufficiency.
+The photovoltaic modules can be placed near the greenhouse and supplied on request and we can use modules that produce around 1.3 kilowatts and keep the internal illumination and the fluorescent LEDs working, as well as the air treatment machine and the watering and water recycling pump. .

 The automation system is powered by the photo-voltaic installation, the air treatment machine, the watering system and the lighting system which features white light LED strips and LED wood strips which stimulate photo-luminescence.